 Interestingly, scientists have identified more than a dozen different meows, each with its own meaning.
 As cat owners know, cats can adapt their meows to manipulate our behavior.
 And when you live with a cat long enough, you’ll learn to distinguish between some of those meows.

 Excessive meowing, however, can signal issues beyond our cat’s chattiness.
 More-than-normal meowing has been linked to health issues, including dementia in older cats, elevated thyroid activity (called hyperthyroidism) and high blood pressure (also known as hypertension).
-If you think your cat is meowing more than usual, you should have your veterinarian examine her to rule out the presence of an underlying medical concern.
+If you think your cat is meowing more than usual, you should have your veterinarian examine them to rule out the presence of an underlying medical concern.

 Yes, I love to scratch.
 But I also need to scratch.